 Great Basin National Park

-Hiking in Great Basin National Park
+Great Basin National Park Camping & Hiking

 Travel Nevada Pro Tip

-There is almost an 8,000 foot difference in elevation between Wheeler Peak and the valley floor, which means weather conditions are all over the place around these parts, varying with elevation.
-In late spring and early summer, days in the valley below may be hot, with a 30 degree temperature drop at the 10,000 foot Wheeler Peak parking lot access.
-The Great Basin is one of the four deserts in North America, with low relative humidity and sharp drops in temperature at night.
+The climate in Great Basin National Park varies drastically across the nearly 8,000-foot elevation change between the valley floor and Wheeler Peak.
+And, of course, that means weather conditions can be all over the place around these parts, and different throughout the park.
+In late spring and early summer, days in the valley below may be hot, with a 30 degree temperature drop as you approach Wheeler Peak parking lot, which sits at 10,000 feet.
 In the summer, fast moving weather systems are known to move in and out of the park suddenly, with fierce afternoon thunderstorms.

 Lehman Caves Visitor Center is situated 5.5 miles from Baker.
 Here, purchase cave tour tickets, watch the park movie, explore exhibits about the dark skies and other natural resources at Great Basin and beyond.
 Both Visitor Centers observe seasonal hours.
 In the summer (May 24 through Sept.
 7) the Lehman Caves Visitor Center is open 7 days a week from 8:00 AM to 5:00 PM; in the fall (Sept.
 8 through Oct.
 24) open 8:00 AM to 4:30 PM; in the winter (Nov.
 1 through May 23) from 8:00 AM to 4:00 PM.
 The Visitor Center is closed on most major national holidays.